F4FB2C66-BE1D-4626-842D-B6D9F52B5937.jpg

 Lexie Burns, MA

 Lexie Burns has an MA in Neuroscience and Neuropsychology from the University of London.
 She has over 15 years of experience working with children and adults in clinical and academic settings.
 Lexie created NeuroPlay to fill a need for in-home services for busy parents or professionals seeking cognitive or academic support for themselves or their children.
-As a cognitive coach she is now able to bring an individualized approach to enhancing attention, memory, executive functions, cognitive skills, logic and reasoning.
+As a cognitive coach she is now able to bring an individualized approach to enhancing attention, memory, executive functions, and cognitive skills.
 Lexie has a PACE license and is an official provider of Cogmed, and has many years experience working with schools to help navigate supports for children and young adults.
-She also has extensive experience with Executive Function Coaching.
+She also has extensive experience with executive function coaching.

 Gabriel Glickman, Ph.D